Floflis/docs-source/docs/treefolder.md

 **Note**: this documentation is yet a draft, as Floflis Core isn't available yet.

 ## Introduction
-Maybe you know how the Windows folders are well organized; on contrary of Linux, MacOS and Android.
+Maybe you know how the Windows folders are easily organized; on contrary of Linux, MacOS and Android.

+Its the small details - that some devs thinks as "insignificant" - what makes an OS pleasant to the normie users.

-As root represents the complex structure of a tree, Floflis implemented the tree folder above the root.
+As root represents the complex, low-level structure of a tree: Floflis have implemented the tree folder above the root.

-**Let the root be used by nerds, and the tree for common users**.
+**Let the root be used by nerds, and the tree for normal users**.

 ## The tree folder